-There is a new threat potentially on its way to the UK – the Asian Hornet (or vespa velutina).
-This non-indigenous species is being found more and more throughout France and could easily end up here via a tourist car/caravan, delivery vehicle or even, possibly, by flying over the channel.
+There is a new threat potentially on its way to the UK – the Asian Hornet (or Vespa velutina).
+These non-indigenous species are being found more and more throughout France.
+They could quickly end up here via a tourist car/caravan, delivery vehicle or even, possibly, by flying over the channel.

-These creatures are on average around 3cm long and are distinguishable as they are mostly black/brown with one thin yellow band on their middle and bright yellow legs (they are often nick-named the yellow legged hornet).
+These creatures are, on average, around 3cm long and are distinguishable as they are primarily black/brown with one thin yellow band on their middle and bright yellow legs (they have often been nicknamed the yellow-legged hornet).
 They also have a distinct orange face.

-They do however pose a huge threat to our native creatures – specifically honeybees.
-As we are being made aware honeybees are in decline and an attack from this additional hornet species on our shores could be devastating.
+They do, however, pose a massive threat to our native creatures – specifically honeybees.
+As we are aware, honeybees are in decline, and an attack from this additional hornet species on our shores could be devastating.

-To put it in context, an average Asian Hornet colony grows to around 6000 individuals and each of these can devour around 50 honeybees per day!
+To put it in context, an average Asian Hornet colony grows to around 6000 individuals.
+Each of these can devour about 50 honeybees per day!
 That’s a lot of dead bees!

-So, be aware of this potential newcomer but don’t attempt to deal with them personally, give us a call to help identify and to deal with them – or any other nuisance pest – in the proper manner.
+So, be aware of this potential newcomer but don’t attempt to deal with them.
+Instead, give us a call to help correctly identify and deal with them or any other nuisance pest.